 Mark your calendars: 2018.
-This is the year that nothing stopped an even earlier Christmas from coming.
+This is the year that nothing stopped an even earlier Christmas from coming [EDIT 2020: This is the year Christmas beat Halloween a little; 2022: by a good bit].
 In years prior, jokes and snide remarks have been made about Christmas being pushed back sooner and sooner.
 However, Thanksgiving always acted as a tacit barrier in U.S. culture.
 Shops might put up some trees early, but there was an understanding you couldn't go "full Christmas" until after the turkey was eaten and Thanksgiving night was upon us.

 Here are just a few things I've noted in just a week of travels: